repbin/repbin/doc/DESIGN.md

 Repost messages contain other messages with the DeterministicPadding removed (but all other fields present).
-On repost, the PaddingKey is read from the body to generate the DeterministicPadding and insert it into the embeded message.
+On repost, the PaddingKey is read from the body to generate the DeterministicPadding and insert it into the embedded message.
 The embedded message is then posted honoring the MinDelay and MaxDelay settings.
 For a repost message, the Data section looks like this: